[quem dixere chaos]

 Looking from Cape Misenum towards Mt.
 Vesuvius in the far right distance

-This begins a series of posts that will translate and comment upon Pliny the Younger’s two letters (6.16 and 6.20) about the eruption of Mt.
-Vesuvius in AD 79–the disaster that buried Pompeii, Herculaneum, and other sites.
+This post begins a serialized translation and commentary of Pliny the Younger’s letters (6.16 and 6.20) to the historian Tacitus about the eruption of Mount Vesuvius in AD 79.
+This was the disaster that buried Pompeii, Herculaneum, and other sites.
 These posts are part of a book project that intends to understand the scholarly and popular reception of those letters.
-I am also teaching these letters in LAT 223 at DePauw this Fall term, so this is a good time to do it.
+I am teaching these letters for LAT 223 at DePauw in Fall 2012; it’s a good time to start.

 Posted By: Pedar W. Foss Category: Latin, Pliny, Pompeii Tags: Pliny